Fraudulent accounts, proxy services and AI compliance

 Overview of distillation techniques

 Distillation trains a smaller or alternative model on the outputs of a larger model.
-The process can copy reasoning patterns, tool use behaviours and code-generation ability without access to original weights or datasets.
-Distillation is useful for legitimate efficiency gains.
-The same technique enables capability extraction when the source model is accessed at scale and its outputs are treated as training data.
+It can copy reasoning patterns, tool use behaviour and code-generation ability without access to the original weights or datasets.
+That is useful when done for legitimate efficiency gains.
+It also lets attackers extract capability when they can access outputs at scale and feed them into training.

 Recent incidents in AI compliance

-Public reporting indicates large-scale campaigns used fraudulent accounts and proxy services to query a closed model repeatedly, generating millions of interactions and producing data used for distillation.
-Attackers often route requests through proxy clusters that rotate IPs and credentials to bypass geo and access controls.
-The pattern combines volume, varied prompts that target capabilities, and automated pipelines that capture model outputs for later ingestion.
+Public reporting suggests large-scale campaigns used fraudulent accounts and proxy services to query a closed model repeatedly, generating millions of interactions and producing data used for distillation.
+Attackers often route requests through proxy clusters that rotate IPs and credentials to get around geo and access controls.
+The pattern is simple enough: high volume, prompts aimed at capability, and automated pipelines that capture outputs for later use.

 Implications for model training

 Treat outputs from third-party APIs as a potential regulated data source.
-Do not ingest large volumes of model outputs into training pipelines without provenance checks and contractual clarity.
-Keep separate, immutable logs of API responses and operational metadata.
-Tag any datasets derived from external model output and apply stricter retention and review policies than for public web crawls.
+Do not put large volumes of model outputs into training pipelines without provenance checks and contractual clarity.
+Keep immutable logs of API responses and operational metadata separate from training data.
+Tag any datasets derived from external model output and use stricter retention and review policies than you would for public web crawls.
 Run export-control and restricted-party screening before importing outputs into model training datasets.

 Ethical considerations in AI

 Distillation against a model that is not offered in a region raises clear ethical and legal questions.
 Track licence terms and regional restrictions for the services used in development.
-Maintain an internal policy that distinguishes permissible research queries from systematic copying aimed at reproducing proprietary capabilities.
-Place explicit contractual constraints on partners that supply training data or tooling that could mask the origin of model-derived datasets.
+Keep an internal policy that separates legitimate research queries from systematic copying aimed at reproducing proprietary capability.
+Put contract terms in place for partners who supply training data or tooling that could hide where model-derived datasets came from.

 Strategies for AI compliance